How to Change Hostname on Ubuntu 20.04?

 Step 3: Change the Device Name

-Click the device name, and a new dialogue box opens up.
-You can now enter a new name as the hostname of the system.
+Click the Device Name, and a new dialog box opens up.
+You can now enter a new hostname for the system.
 Click the green Rename button to finalize the configuration.
 Note that this change is permanent and goes into effect immediately.

 Change the Device Name